FoolProof

 FoolProof was founded by Walter Cronkite and a group of young people.
 It provides free, advertising-fee, and comprehensive consumer life skills curriculums for middle and high schools, as well as a consumer newspaper.

 The peer-to-peer curriculums use video and audio, games and music in a modular system to teach critical thinking skills and habits that can travel with a consumer through life.
 It also includes complex as well as basic financial concepts such as understanding credit (finance) and credit score, getting a checking account or savings account, and knowing how to use credit cards.

-The Initiative, for instance, appears to be one of the most effective in reaching vulnerable young people with meaningful education, rather than programs sponsored by business.

 Its motto is "Use Caution.
 Question Sellers.
 Rely on Research."

 Characteristics

 FoolProof is a program designed by young people from across the world to help educate students about financial decisions in a friendly video format using real-life stories.
-The best part is that FoolProof can be used for free by anyone, no matter their financial aptitude, to help (young) people learn about money and the power of healthy skepticism.
+FoolProof can be used for free by anyone, to help (young) people learn about money and the power of healthy skepticism.

-Young people generally make common mistakes when it comes to their money.
-The FoolProof Initiative addresses these problems.

-Here is a list of the most common mistakes: